codenameyau/docker-examples/docker-nginx-flask/README.md

 # docker-flask

-Application Stack: python3, pip3, flask, and nginx.
+Application Stack: python3, pip3, flask, and uWSGI with nginx.

 ### Container Details
 Http requests will be forwarded through nginx on HTTP port 80 to the Flask uWSGI